rmello4d/TheSustainableDeveloper/a_first_example.md

 # First Challenge

-Let’s get something simple such as my personal guidelines for writing this particular book.
+Let’s get something simple such as my personal guidelines for writing this book.
 I decided to commit myself to the following rules while in front of my computer :

 1.
 Before and while typing, I had to maintain an aligned and balanced body posture;